-\paragraph{All Other Cases.} All remaining cases are essentially straightforward because we can simply swap consecutive moves $m_i$ and $m_{i+1}$, sometimes with some minor changes.
-In each case the position after the second move is identical in each sequence, and we have either removed an invalid move or moved it one move closer to the end of the sequence, as required.
+All remaining cases are essentially straightforward because we can simply swap consecutive moves $m_i$ and $m_{i+1}$, sometimes with minor changes.
+In each case the position after the second move is identical in each sequence, and we have either removed an \noncompliant move or moved it one move closer to the end of the sequence, as required.

-\begin{itemize} \item If the moves $m_i$ and $m_{i+1}$ are entirely unrelated then we can simply swap the order of the moves as they do not affect each other.
-I.e. we create a new move sequence .
-Note that the swap cannot affect the validity of $m_{i+1}$ under the restriction: by hypothesis it was a valid move and it remains so.
-However, it is possible that, in its new position, the move $m_i$ is now a valid move under the restriction.
-If that happens we have reduced the number of invalid moves, but if not we have moved the last valid move one closer to the end of the move sequence.
+\paragraph{Case 2.} If the moves $m_i$ and $m_{i+1}$ are entirely unrelated then we can simply swap the order of the moves as they do not affect each other.
+I.e. we create a new move sequence Note that the swap cannot affect whether move $m_{i+1}$ is \compliant: by hypothesis it was a \compliant move and it remains so.
+However, it is possible that, in its new position, the move $m_i$ is now a \compliant move.
+If that happens we have reduced the number of \noncompliant moves, but if not we have moved the last \noncompliant move one closer to the end of the move sequence.

-\item We can make consecutive moves \emph{from} the same pile, i.e. have $C(m_{i+1})$ be either the card above $C(m_{i})$ or a card in sequence above it.
-Because move $m_i$ disobeyed the restriction, the move $m_{i+1}$ cannot be of the card above $C(m_{i})$ to foundation, so the only remaining possibility is a second consecutive move between tableau piles.
+\paragraph{Case 3.} We can make consecutive moves \textit{from} the same pile, i.e. have $C(m_{i+1})$ be either the card above $C(m_{i})$ or a card in sequence above it.
+Because move $m_i$ is \noncompliant, the move $m_{i+1}$ cannot be of the card above $C(m_{i})$ to foundation, so the only remaining possibility is a second consecutive move between tableau piles.
 Again we can swap the order of the moves.
-The new move sequence is Notice that in this case the card $C(m_i)$ (and any partial pile underneath it) is moved twice instead of just once, but ends in an identical position.
+The new move sequence is Notice that in this case the card $C(m_i)$ (and any partial pile below it) is moved twice instead of just once, but ends in an identical position.